 - Strain in concrete is linearly proportional to the distance from the neutral axis

-- At failure the maximum strain at the extreme compression fibers is assumed equal to limited by the design code provision (0.003)
+- At failure, the maximum strain at the extreme compression fibers is assumed to equal to limited by the design code provision (0.003)

 - For design strength, the shape of the compressive concrete stress distribution may be simplified.

 The determination of the moment strength is not simple because of the shape of the nonlinear compressive stress diagram above the neutral axis.
-For purposes of simplification and practical application, a fictitious but equivalent rectangular concrete stress distribution was proposed by Whitney and subsequently adopted by the different design codes, like ACI 318, EN 2, AS 3600 and others.
-With respect to this equivalent stress distribution as shown below, the average stress intensity is taken as fc(at ultimate load) and is assumed to act over the upper area of the beam cross section defined by the width b and a depth of a.
-In different design codes parameters a is determined by reducing c with factor.
+For purposes of simplification and practical application, a fictitious but equivalent rectangular concrete stress distribution was proposed by Whitney and subsequently adopted by the different design codes, like ACI 318, EN 2, AS 3600, and others.
+With respect to this equivalent stress distribution as shown below, the average stress intensity is taken as fc(at ultimate load) and is assumed to act over the upper area of the beam cross-section defined by the width b and a depth of a.
+In different design code parameters, a is determined by reducing c with factor.
 Concrete strength fc is reduced as well.
-For example according to the ACI 318 code fc is reduced by 0.85 and a by β1 factor that is between 0.65 and 0.85.
+For example, according to the ACI 318 code fc is reduced by 0.85 and a by β1 factor that is between 0.65 and 0.85.

 Calculate the Neutral Axis Depth